Jump to a section

 Looking for the convenience of a credit card, but not sure your poor-to-fair credit score will qualify you for one?
 The American Express Bluebird may be the answer.
 The Bluebird is a prepaid credit card: a financial account that you load money on to use as a substitute for a bank account.
-Managed by American Express and Wal-Mart, Bluebird promises to offer the benefits of banking without all the fees.
+Managed by American Express, rated #86 best companies on Fortune 500, and Walmart, Bluebird promises to offer the benefits of banking without all the fees.

 Eligibility for American Express Bluebird